 I’m going to assume that you’ve packed your swimmers, your sun cream and your guide book.
 That you’ve got your list of clothes ready.
 Here’s some advice.
 Pack these things that I’m going to tell you about.
-It’s a list of 40 items things to take travelling to help you enjoy your trip to Asia, SE Asia or wherever you might be heading off.
+It’s a list of 40 items things to take travelling to help you enjoy your trip to Asia, SE Asia, South America or wherever you might be heading off.

 We built this packing list through necessity, and despite being on a budget, for the love of a little comfort.
 In our 25 months on the road, through 25 countries we’ve slept on buses, on Indian trains, in the back seats of cars and on train platforms (I lie, I didn’t actually sleep, I just laid there with my eyes closed).
 We’ve called a 1.5 man tent home in New Zealand as we hiked their Great Walks.
 Then, we lived in a Mazda Bongo for 5 months.
 Before that, we washed our clothes (and my hair) in a bloody freezing river in Mongolia.
 It snowed the next day.